ChiNonsoHenry16/anomaly-detection-isoforest/README.md

-# Anomaly Detection on NSL-KDD Dataset
+# Anomaly Detection on NSL-KDD Dataset using Isolation Forest

 This project uses Isolation Forest to detect anomalies in the NSL-KDD dataset, a widely used dataset in cybersecurity.